louisliuwei/FPGA-Design-Flow-using-Vivado/lab5.md

 8. There are no missing External Feedback Delays, click **Next** to proceed.

-9. The wizard identifies Input Delays needed for the pins: btn_pin and rst_pin.
+9. The wizard identifies Input Delays needed for the *btn_pin* and *rst_pin* pins.
 Do the following:

    - Press Ctrl and select the two rows.